avstudio/state-commander/docs/api/README.md

 - type: `Object`

-  Hold `configuration` options for all installed extensions
+  Getter that holds `configuration` options for all installed extensions

   ```js
   const myPlugin = {